-- A. Short-Term Unpaid Leave - 1.
-Upon request, a member shall be granted three days of unpaid leave per school year, subject to the provisions of item 4, below.
-This leave may be extended at the District's discretion.
-Short-term leave need not be taken consecutively. - 2.
-The District shall be given five workdays notice of intent to take unpaid leave, unless a verifiable emergency exists. - 3.
-If a paid holiday occurs while a member is on unpaid leave, the member shall be paid for the holiday, unless the member is on leave both before and after the holiday.
+A. Short-Term Unpaid Leave

+1. Upon request, a member shall be granted three days of unpaid leave per school year, subject to the provisions of item 3, below.
+This leave may be extended at the discretion of the Chief Human Resources Officer.
+Short-term leave need not be taken consecutively.

-- 4. Personal leave restrictions, with the exception of notification, shall apply to short-term unpaid leaves. - B. Long-Term Unpaid Leave - 1.
-Requests for long-term leaves (more than 10 workdays) shall be granted for a full year or may be granted for a semester or the balance of the school year to tenured members.
+- 2. The District shall be given five workdays notice of intent to take unpaid leave, unless a verifiable emergency exists. - 3.
+Personal leave restrictions, with the exception of notification, shall apply to short-term unpaid leaves.

+B. Long-Term Unpaid Leave

+- 1. Requests for long-term leaves (more than 10 workdays) shall be granted for a full year or may be granted for a semester or the balance of the school year to tenured members.
+Long-term unpaid leave will not be granted to a member on a Plan of Improvement, or to a member who has taken long-term unpaid leave which extended to the end of a school year within the last five years.
 Requests for unpaid medical leave must be accompanied by a physician's statement of inability to perform duties which is acceptable to the District. - 2.
 When possible, a 30-workday notice shall be given to the District of intent to take a long-term leave. - 3.
-Upon request, the leave may be extended for up to an additional year. - C. Association Work Unpaid Leave
+Upon request, the leave may be extended for up to an additional year.

+C. Association Work Unpaid Leave